AhlemMustapha/AhlemMustapha/README.md

 - 🔭 I’m currently working on **Data Architecture**

-- 👯 I’m looking to collaborate on **Graph databases, Data Architecture**
+- 👯 I’m looking to collaborate on **graph analytics, data engineering or data Viz projects**
+- 💬 Ask me about Graph analytics, system design, cloud, software engineering, career coaching,
+- 📫 How to reach me: LinkedIn or email.
+- ⚡ Fun fact: I love traveling Solo and I've been doing it for 7 years now, I love data, and working out 7/7

 <h3 align="left">Connect with me:</h3>
 <p align="left">